*MAX ENGINE THRU CATS, STOCK ENGINE, NO HEADS, CAMS, HEADERS, NOS, ETC. JUST MAMMOTH.

 Can the discharge manifold and intercooler support these huge HP increases?

 Discharge Manifolds - Yes.
 Both Kenne Bell and Ford (Cobra, Lightning, Ford GT, Shelby GT500) use open plenum high HP discharge manifold designs.
 We’ve tested them all.
 They work great!
 These low restriction “runnerless” manifold designs DO NOT restrict air flow to the heads as do manifolds with longer runners.
+Who doesn't know that?
 Not rocket science.
 Just fact.
 Longer runners can produce slightly more low end torque - who needs THAT with a Twin Screw - but these runners choke off air flow/HP at high rpm.
 So even if your kit has a “big” inlet, the discharge manifold may be restrictive.
 Not good.
 Gotta get the air in and OUT.

 Intercoolers - There is some pressure (boost) drop across any intercooler.
 We are one of the select few who data log pressure drop, air temp and water temp in and out of the intercooler when dyno testing at all HP levels.
 We use our own computer program for basic intercooler core design.
 It uses surface area, depth and fin spacing to calculate air flow, cooling and pressure loss.
 No big deal.
 How much psi loss do you think there is in an air to air system with all those elbows and tubes?